dineshsunshine/binger_backend/RESTAURANT_INTEGRATION.md

 ## Overview

-The Binger backend now supports restaurant search and management, powered by OpenAI's GPT-4 with real-time web search.
+The Binger backend now supports restaurant search and management, powered by **Hybrid AI** (OpenAI GPT-4 + Google Gemini) with real restaurant images from Google Custom Search API.
 This guide covers all restaurant-related API endpoints.

 ---